scheinerman/SimplePosets.jl/README.md

   same elements, but this is not necessary.
 The resulting poset's elements is the intersection of the two element sets, and relations in the result are those relations common to both `P` and `Q`.
-* `P*Q` is the Cartesian product of the two posets.
+* `P*Q` is the Cartesian product of the two posets (that may be of different types).
-* `P+Q` is the disjoint union of two posets.
-Note his can be used nicely with any number of posets.
+* `P+Q` is the disjoint union of two (or more) posets.
+The posets must all be of the same type.
 Each summand's elements is extended with an integer (starting at 1) corresponding to its position in the sum.
 That is, if `x` is an element of summand number `i`, then in the sum it becomes the element `(x,i)`.
 For example:

 ```julia
 julia> P = Chain(2)+Chain(3)+Chain(4)